Fredrick Kaufman: Career

-The Miami String Quartet, The Amernet String Quartet, The Philadelphia String Quartet, The Windsor String Quartet, The Diaz Trio and numerous others have recorded and performed Kaufman's concertos and chamber music.
+The Miami String Quartet, The Amernet String Quartet, The Philadelphia String Quartet, The Windsor String Quartet, The Diaz Trio, and numerous others have recorded and performed Kaufman's concertos and chamber music.
 Additionally, Israeli television has paid tribute to him as a composer in the thirty-minute documentary film "Fredrick Kaufman-Life of an Artist".

-Critics from the New York Times, the Newark Star-Ledger, the Philadelphia Inquirer, the Miami Herald, the Jerusalem Post, the London Times, the Perpignan Independent, and other newspapers around the world have described Kaufman's music as striking, individual an interesting combination of overwhelming pathos and infectious joy, brought one into the realm of musical genius.

 In 1985, the Statue of Liberty committee commissioned Fredrick Kaufman to write a choral work Mother of Exiles, for the re-dedication ceremonies of the Statue of Liberty.
 The composition was premiered by the United Nations Chorus at the ceremony and was broadcast worldwide by network television.
 WE THE PEOPLE 200 of the City of Philadelphia commissioned Kaufman to write his fifth Symphony, "The American", in 1987 for the 200th anniversary celebration of the Constitution.
 Maestro Kaufman conducted the premiere performance which was nationally broadcast on NBC-TV.
 Over the past 15 years, Kaufman has been called upon repeatedly to conduct his compositions around the world.

 In 1997, the Miami Herald voted Maestro Fredrick Kaufman one of the 10 most influential people in the arts in the city of Miami.
-Kaufman continues to circle the globe with performances in Taiwan, Hong Kong, Spain, Poland, France, the Czech Republic, Brazil, Israel and Puerto Rico.